Les phonésies covid de Anatoli Vlassov

-Every day through the COVID-19 confinement period, Anatoli Vlassov will be performing #DancesWithWords, a half hour online performance using the Facebook video platform.
-The performance is at 11:30 Eastern Standard time, 5.30 p.m.
-Paris time: https://www.facebook.com/anatoli.vlassov
+Every day through the 2021 COVID-19 confinement period in Paris , Anatoli Vlassov created #DancesWithWords, a half hour online performance using the Facebook video platform.

 In the year of the plague 1665, Samuel Pepys wrote: “This day, much against my Will, I did in Drury-lane see two or three houses marked with a red cross upon the doors, and “Lord have mercy upon us” writ there”.

 Giovanni Boccaccio’s 1353 Decameron is an earlier novel set in a time of plague, in which a group retires to a castle to escape the plague, and they entertain each other with stories and tales.